tudelft3d/City3D/README.md

 ## TODOs
 This is an academic prototype of LoD2 building reconstruction from LiDAR point clouds.
 Many intermediate steps can be improved.
+- [ ] Release the dataset.
+Expected by Sept.
+5th
 - [ ] Integrate with other line segments detector, like [LSD](http://www.ipol.im/pub/art/2012/gjmr-lsd/?utm%20source=doi)
 - [ ] Use more robust plane segmentation methods, like [GoCoPP](https://github.com/Ylannl/GoCoPP)